DeniedAccessLife/KeyStrokes/README.md

 ![alt text](https://raw.githubusercontent.com/DeniedAccessLife/KeyStrokes/master/viev.png)

 # License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.